outaagunga/documentation/writing_guide.md

 ## Context
 Brief background or link to related policy/event.
 > “Kenya’s meteorological department has issued drought warnings through December.”
+.
+> Write a 2-sentence paragraph providing essential background context, such as a related policy, previous event, or official warning (e.g., government report or a meteorological alert) that gives the story depth.

 ## Ending / Impact Line
 Show significance or what comes next.